Daniel David Palmer: Magnetic healer

 Like other drugless healers of the era, Palmer practised as a magnetic healer prior to founding chiropractic.
 Palmer sought to combine magnetic, scientific and vitalistic viewpoints as a drugless healer.

 He met opposition throughout his life, including locally, and was accused of being a crank and a quack.
 An 1894 edition of the local paper, the Davenport Leader, wrote:

 Anti-vaccination

-Like his son, Palmer was against vaccines:
+Like his son, Palmer was anti-vaccines: